solo-system/solo-system.github.io/documentation/getting-started.md

 * [Little Box](https://www.westonboxes.com/collections/business-card-boxes-1/products/deep-business-card-box) (89p)

-You'll also need a USB-ethernet adapter is needed to set the clock (this is rare, so borrow one if you can).
+You'll also need a USB-ethernet adapter to set the clock (this is rare, so borrow one if you can).
 Also a card-reader.
 And access to a PC/Laptop.

-### Assembly:
+### Assemble

 See the accompanying [video](https://youtu.be/2Fq05JlEKjw?t=122)

-* gather all the components needed
+1. gather all the components needed
-* place the tiny battery into the clock module (positive side up)
+1. place the tiny battery into the clock module (positive side up)
-* mount the clock module on the Raspberry Pi [(product video)](https://www.youtube.com/watch?v=mBUGtiDrHKc)
+1. mount the clock module on the Raspberry Pi [(product video)](https://www.youtube.com/watch?v=mBUGtiDrHKc)
-* mount the Cirrus Logic Audio Card on the Raspberry Pi and attach fixing screws
+1. mount the Cirrus Logic Audio Card on the Raspberry Pi and attach fixing screws
-* attach the microphone to the pink socket on the Cirrus Logic Audio Card
+1. attach the microphone to the pink socket on the Cirrus Logic Audio Card
-* attach the power cord to the Raspberry Pi (do NOT attach a power supply yet)
+1. attach the power cord to the Raspberry Pi (do NOT attach a power supply yet)
-* protect in the small enclosure
+1. protect in the small enclosure
-* lay the small enclosure into the DriBox waterproof enclosure
+1. lay the small enclosure into the DriBox waterproof enclosure

 ### Prepare (flash) a memory card